 Baked-In Marketing and Sales

-- Happier your customers are, who in turn become our word-of-mouth marketing vehicle
+Happier your customers are, who in turn become your word-of-mouth marketing vehicle.

-- Higher the bar you set, with product innovations and the ability to deliver significant value to your customers.
-In effect, you also redefine what your target market expects from technology
+Higher the bar you set, with product innovations, the higher your ability to deliver significant value to your customers.
+In effect, you also redefine what your target market expects from technology.

 Things Don’t Change With Growth